-1st class cut - 1 day of lunch detention and call home

-2nd class cut -1 day of lunch detention and/or Social Probation for a minimum of 2 weeks, call home, possible in school suspension.

-3rd class cut - 3 days of lunch detention and/or Social Probation for a minimum of 30 days and parent conference

-Additional class cuts - Out-of-school suspension, Social Probation for remainder of school year.
+1st class cut 1 day of lunch detention 2nd class cut 1 day of lunch detention and/or Social Probation for a minimum of 2 weeks, contact home, possible in-school suspension.
+3rd class cut 3 days of lunch detention and/or Social Probation for a minimum of 30 days and parent conference.
+Additional class cuts Out-of-school suspension, Social Probation for remainder of school year.